microsoft/coyote/docs/index.md

-# Coyote &ndash; Concurrency Unit Testing for .NET
+# Coyote &ndash; Concurrency Unit Testing

 Coyote is a set of .NET libraries and tools designed to help ensure that your code is free of bugs.